kriminals/list-movies-imdb-ratings/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-You put a list of the titles of the movies and you get the imdb ratings for the movies.
+You put a list of the titles (one per row) of the movies and you get the imdb ratings for the movies.

-For this example I used the [OMDb API] (http://www.omdbapi.com/)  to get an apiKey and have access to information about movies.
+For this example I used the [OMDb API](http://www.omdbapi.com/)  to get an apiKey and have access to information about movies.